 Very rare side effects can affect up to 1 in 10,000 patients and include:

-You should tell your doctor before taking Livial if you have ever experienced any of the following:
+You should tell your doctor before taking Kliovance if you have ever experienced any of the following:

 Before taking Kliovance, tell your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription.
-The following medications may interfere with the effect of Livial and lead to irregular bleeding:
+The following medications may interfere with Kliovance:

-Kliovance in not suitable for use in pregnant women.
+Kliovance is not suitable for use in pregnant women.
 If you become pregnant while taking this medication, stop taking it immediately and consult a doctor.

 Weight gain is a side effect of Kliovance that can affect up to 1 in 10 users.
 If you are worried about gaining weight, discuss with your doctor whether the benefits of Kliovance outweigh this side effect.
 Your doctor will also be able to advise you on other forms of HRT which may be better suited to you.